w33ble/harvestjs-express/src/documents/lessons/your-first-view.html.md

 Now If you take a look at `routes/index.js`.
 You may have noticed a few extra things going on here.
 Let's run through the important bits.

 - It's using `res.render` instead of `res.send`.
 This is how you tell express to *render* a view, instead telling to simply *send* information.
-The first parameter of the call to `res.render` is the name of the view, starting from the `views` path, as defined in `app.js` (on or near line 16).
+The first parameter of the call to `res.render` is the name of the view file without the ejs extension, starting from the `views` path, as defined in `app.js` (on or near line 16).
-- `res.render` is being given a second parameter as well.
-This an object literal of the information you want to pass to the template.
+- `res.render` is being given a second parameter here as well.
+This is an object literal of the information you want to pass to the template.
 Here, the object has a key of `title`, which, as you saw, is being used in the view.

 <hr>